Oliver2213/coffeeminder/README.md

 ## Installation

 Download the `coffeeminder` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `coffeeminder` module.
-Or add as a repository in hacs if.
+Or add as a repository in hacs if I've gotten around to try to get it in default repo set.

 ## App configuration